-On the other hand, to depict the fascist dictatorship as the dictatorship of the petty-bourgeoisie means at the same time to give up a reserve of the proletarian revolution, which in the present conditions when the petty-bourgeois masses are growing increasingly disillusioned with National Socialism, would be a fatal political mistake.
-Hitler came to power on January 30th, 1933, because the working class was split by social democracy, and, in the last analysis, because this split isolated it from the petty-bourgeoisie, who had become the prey of fascist demagogy.
-National Socialism succeeded in inflaming a wild chauvinism among the petty-bourgeoisie only because social democracy had itself for tens of YEARS BRED NATIONALISM in the ranks of the working class and petty-bourgeoisie.
-Faced with the fact that fascism had won over enormous masses petty-bourgeoisie, these wonderful "analysers" lost their heads; nor did they know how to approach the organisation of the reserves of the proletarian revolution because they did not believe IN THE REVOLUTIONARY POWER OF THE PROLETARIAT ITSELF, and so they follow Trotsky's footsteps and are prepared "on principle" to hand over the petty-bourgeoisie to fascism.
-What can the proletariat offer to the petty-bourgeoisie?-they ask, and they slander.
-At first, civil war, is their reply, then some kind of five-year plan of industrialisation, and as a final prospect-proletarianisation.
-And this, after the experience of the October Revolution, after collectivisation, after the world historic transformation of the Soviet village!
+On the other hand, to depict the fascist dictatorship as the dictatorship of the petty bourgeoisie, means at the same time to give up a reserve of the proletarian revolution, which in the present conditions, when the petty-bourgeois masses are growing increasingly disillusioned with national-socialism. would be a fatal political mistake.
+Hitler came to power on January 30, 1933, because the working class was split by social-democracy, and in the last analysis because this split isolated it from the petty bourgeoisie who had become the prev of fascist demagogy.
+National-socialism succeeded in inflaming a wild chauvinism among the petty bourgeoisie only because social-democracy had itself for tens of years bred nationalism in the ranks of the working class and the petty bourgeoisie.
+Faced with the fact that fascism had won over enormous masses of the petty bourgeoisie, these wonderful "analyzers" lost their heads; nor did they know how to approach the organization of the reserves of the proletarian revolution because they did not believe in the revolutionary power of the proletariat itself, and so they follow Trotsky's footsteps and are prepared "on principle" to hand over the petty bourgeoisie to fascism.
+What can the proletariat offer to the petty bourgeoisie?-they ask, and they slander.
+At first, civil war, is their reply, then some kind of a five-year plan of industrialization, and as a final prospectproletarianization.
+And this, after the experience of the October Revolution, after collectivization, after the world historic transformation of the Soviet village!
 It is the old Kautskian song which has been given a masterly exposure by Stalin, in the following words:

-"Certain vulgar Marxists, led by Kautsky, taking the experience of the European revolutions as their starting-point, have drawn the conclusion that the middle classes, and primarily the peasants, are almost born enemies of the working-class revolution, that hence it is necessary to operate on the basis of a longer period of development, which will result in the proletariat becoming the majority of the nation, thereby creating real conditions for the victory of the workers' revolution.
-On the basis of this conclusion these vulgar Marxists have warned the proletariat against 'premature' revolution.
-On the basis of this conclusion, and for 'considerations of principle,' they have placed the middle classes at the full disposal of capital.
+"Certain vulgar Marxists led by Kautsky, taking the experience of the European revolutions as their starting point, have drawn the conclusion that the middle classes, and primarily the peasants are almost born enemies of the working class revolution, that hence it is necessary to operate on the basis of a longer period of development, which will result in the proletariat becoming the majority of the nation, thereby creating real conditions for the victory of the workers' revolution.
+On the basis of this conclusion, these vulgar Marxists have warned the proletariat against 'premature' revolution.
+On the basis of this conclusion, and for 'considerations of principle', they have placed the middle classes at the full disposal of capital.
 On the basis of this conclusion they have prophesied the doom of the Russian October Revolution."
-(Stalin, "The October Revolution and the Question of the Middle Strata.")
+(Stalin, The October Revolution and the Question of the Middle Strata.)

 This is why we need clarity on the question of the character of the fascist dictatorship.
-Those who did not understand January 30th cannot understand June 30th.
-They cannot indicate to the working class of Germany the revolutionary perspectives facing it, nor can they put the weapon of Bolshevism into its hands for the revolutionary overthrow of fascism.
+Those who did not understand January 30 cannot understand June 30.
+They cannot point out to the working class of Germany the revolutionary perspectives facing it, nor can they put the weapon of Bolshevism into its hands for the revolutionary overthrow of fascism.